Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Introduction

 Our strategy will be to estimate the subhalo parameter distribution using scaling relations obtained from numerical simulations.
 From this, we will be able to obtain the non-Poissonian photon count distribution arising from $s$-wave and from Sommerfeld-enhanced (in the Coulomb limit) dark matter annihilation.

-The photon count distribution has previously been studied for the purpose of determining if $s$-wave dark matter annihilation in unresolved subhalos can be distinguished from astrophysical backgrounds \citep{Lee:2008fm,Baxter:2010fr} More recently, the photon counts distribution has been used to investigate whether the GeV photon excess from the Galactic Center (GC) results from the annihilation of a smooth dark matter component, or from a population of unresolved pulsars (see, for example,~\citet{Lee:2015fea, Bartels:2015aea,Leane:2019xiy,Leane:2020nmi,Leane:2020pfc,Buschmann:2020adf}).
+Recently, the photon counts distribution has also been used to investigate whether the GeV photon excess from the Galactic Center (GC) results from the annihilation of a smooth dark matter component, or from a population of unresolved pulsars (see, for example,~\cite{Lee:2015fea, Bartels:2015aea,Leane:2019xiy,Leane:2020nmi,Leane:2020pfc,Buschmann:2020adf, calore_dissecting_2021}).
 The GC analyses in particular point to a message we will echo: distinguishing a signal from background based on the non-Poissonian nature of the distribution observed in data can only be useful if one has some handle on what the signal and background distributions actually are.

 We will see that if the background distributions are well-modeled, then an experiment which is able to detect a photon excess above background would also likely be able to determine if this excess is more consistent with $s$-wave dark matter annihilation, Sommerfeld-enhanced dark matter annihilation, or a Poisson source.
 But, as with analyses of the GC, we will find that it can be more difficult to distinguish between models for the source distribution if the background is mismodeled.
 But some discrimination power remains, even in the presence of mismodeled backgrounds, because we are not just looking for non-Poisson fluctuations, but are comparing the likelihoods arising from particular non-Poissonian distributions.